yeswanth9247/IS601-C1-202/README.md

 # IS601-C1-202
-This is my Firt Class
+This is my First Class